act-org/dls/README.md

 1. `"ACT"` - for ACT's "traditional" look and feel
 2. `"ACT_ET"` - for ACT's "emerging technology" look and feel
-3. `"ENCOURA"` - for Encoura's "traditional" look and feel
+3. `"ENCOURA_DATALAB"` - for Encoura's "Datalab" look and feel

 To apply one of these themes to your components, simply wrap your application in the `ThemeProvider` component and specify a theme!